Chandan-n-raj/Unit-converter/README.md

-# 📱 Unit Converter Android App
+# 📱 Convert Hub Android App

 This is a complete Android application developed using **Java** and **Android Studio**.
 The app serves as a **multi-purpose unit converter**, allowing users to convert values between a wide variety of measurement units with a clean, intuitive interface.